Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-The Return of the Plume
+The return of the Plume matters.

-The Hermès Plume bag is one of the house’s older designs, originally developed within the brand’s travel goods lineage.
-Its structure reflects this heritage: lightweight construction, rounded lines, and elongated handles designed for mobility.
+The Plume is one of Hermès’ older designs, originally developed within the brand’s travel goods lineage.
+Its structure reflects that heritage: lightweight construction, rounded lines, elongated handles built for mobility.
+For several seasons, the Plume has been largely absent from the center of Hermès collections.

 – Mini Plume